HEmile/semantic-obsidian/Semantic Obsidian/Neo4j Graph View Plugin.md

 There are more graph visualization options available!
 See [[Neo4j graph visualizations]] for some options.

 ## Development
 Lots of ideas exist to extend this plugin!
 There is a [[Roadmap]] available.
+A [[Neo4j Graph View API]] is also being planned, which allows for easily extending the Graph View.

 Contributions are very much welcomed.
 The easiest way to get started is to join the [[Discord]] server!
 See [[Contributing]] for an overview of ways you can help.